 If you care for someone and you need to take time off to deal with an emergency, you may be able to use the right to time off for dependants.
 The time off you take will need to be reasonable in the circumstances and does not have to be paid.
 For more information about the right to time off for dependants, visit Working Families.

-Carers sometimes feel that they need to give up work to meet their caring responsibilities.
 Leaving work is a big decision and you will need to think about the financial implications, including the effect on your income and any potential impact on your pension.
 You may also need to consider non-financial factors too, such as the effect on your own wellbeing and confidence.

 If you do leave work and your income changes, you may need to look at financial support.
 Visit our money and benefits page for more information.